Monday, 29 June 2020

 We believe much has to do with the relationship that has developed between central government and the rest of the public polity, and the level of regard and mutuality which exists in that relationship.
 We believe that ironically, in the years since devolution and the creation of governments and administrations in Scotland, Wales and Northern Ireland, the UK and its constituent nations have become more centralised in decision-making and engagement, not less so.
 We believe that the huge potential of devolution, of dispersing power and widening engagement across geographies and into communities, has not been recognised or realised, and our system of governance is much weaker for that reason.

-It is true that strong central control in government can work, but history shows that it very rarely flourishes.
+Strong central control in government can indeed work, but history shows that it very rarely flourishes.
 Ultimately, the truth is, in the words of WB Yeats in his poem ‘The Second Coming’, the centre cannot hold, and things will fall apart.
 In our current emergency, we have seen that the initial UK consensus on fighting COVID is already fracturing.
 On the easing of lockdown restrictions, Scotland, Wales and Northern Ireland are now on different paths to the policy being followed in England.
 New points of difference are emerging on the re-opening of schools, and they will occur again on the issue of social gatherings, and the opening up of workplaces and entertainment venues.

 Above all, the time is right for this to happen.
 We are about to enter the recovery phase of the pandemic.
 Local authorities are well used to being called upon to take the lead in recovery after emergency events.
 In the management of most serious emergencies, there comes a time when responsibility is handed over from the Police services to local authorities, so the they can coordinate and deal with the tasks of repair, rebuilding and healing.

 In Westminster, Edinburgh, Cardiff and Belfast, our politicians need to recognise and acknowledge the power of local diversity and local initiative.
 They need to focus on setting out a clear national strategy.
-They need to relinquish some control, and allow local initiative and real operational experience to build a safe, post-COVID world on the basis of good knowledge and local evidence.
+They need to relinquish some control and allow local initiative and real operational experience to build a safe, post-COVID world based on good knowledge and local evidence.
 But much needs to change to allow this to happen.
 We are advocating that action needs to be taken in the following areas:

 · There needs to be a strong, clear UK strategy to provide a context and framework for regional and local action plans;